 Every startup has to worry about tight budgets, especially early on.
 Any money raised usually disappears as quickly as it comes in.
-You’ve got to invest in development, pay your team, maybe even outsource part of your services to a partner or spend cash on legal advice.
+You’ve got to invest in development, pay your team, maybe even outsource part of the work to a partner or spend cash on legal advice.

-When it comes to cutting costs, quality assurance is often thrown overboard.
-But ask any IT professional and they’ll tell you that this is a rookie mistake—especially in a startup environment.
+When it comes to cutting costs, quality assurance is often one of the first things on the chopping block.
+However, ask any IT professional and they’ll tell you that this is a rookie mistake—especially in a startup environment.
 Not only can agile QA help you save money when developing and launching your product, it’ll likely make or break that product’s success.

 Remember that you only get one chance to win a new customer over.
 You don’t want a bug to mess things up for you come launch time.
 That’s why testing is so essential: it checks every aspect of the product to make sure it works as well as possible before it hits the market.
 So let’s look at why agile QA is beneficial for startups, when to use it, and a few tips for starting to integrate it into your company’s workflow.